metno/weamyl-annotated-atlas/README.md

 ## Who is responsible?

-IT Team Frontend (it-team-frontend@met.no) is responsible for this repository.
+Hans Christian Nenseth (hanscn@met.no) is responsible for this repository.

 # Getting started

-There is a room in [google chat](https://chat.google.com) called **MET - FAG - React** where we discuss React development at MET.
+There is a room in [google chat](https://chat.google.com) called **WeaMyL-chatroom** where we discuss development.
 If you need access to the group, contact it-team-frontend@met.no

 ## Test it out